sophiecchen/personal-website/work/tryhackme-walkthroughs/guided/linux-fundamentals-part-3.md

 ## Task 9: Conclusions & Summaries

-In conclusion, this room covered the following:
+In conclusion, this room taught us:
-* Using terminal text editors
+* How to use terminal text editors
 * General utilities such as downloading and serving contents using a python webserver
-* A look into processes
+* The basics of processes
-* Maintaining & automating your system by the use of crontabs, package management, and reviewing logs
+* How to maintainin and automate a system using crontabs, package management, and reviewing logs

 ***